Chances are you took many losses while becoming the man you are today, but watching your kids catch an L isn’t always the easiest.

 We tell our kids how great they are all the time, but there will come a time when they will lose.
 They will be upset.
 They might even cry, but a loss isn’t the end of the world.
 A loss gives us an opportunity to learn about the things we can do to become better.

-For example, when my son lost both his championship games we had a REAL conversation on what went wrong and what he could have done to get better.
+For example, when my son lost both his championship games we had a REAL conversation about what went wrong and what he could have done to get better.

 There was no need to place the blame on his team, especially since the game was over.
 We focused on his game.
 We spoke about him not being as aggressive as he could.
 We also spoke about his lack of leadership and sense of urgency during the game.
 The team lost, but he contributed to that loss by not playing to his fullest potential.